DR MARK C. SINCLAIR

 MEMBER, OMF INTERNATIONAL (CAMBODIA)

 As well as my secondment as Professor of Computer Science at NPIC, I served as Personnel Manager for OMF Cambodia until Oct 2018.
-I returned to the UK on home assignment in Dec 2018, hoping to return to Cambodia once again in late 2019, but have now moved to Administrative Leave of Absence, and then completed my service with OMF.
+I returned to the UK on home assignment in Dec 2018, hoping to return to Cambodia once again in late 2019, but due to personal circumstances moved first to Administrative Leave of Absence, and then completed my service with OMF.

 PROFESSOR OF COMPUTER SCIENCE, NATIONAL POLYTECHNIC INSTITUTE OF CAMBODIA